pminina01/readthedocs/Targets.md

 ##Use
 Targets are used to display, store, or pass log messages to another destination.
 There are two kinds of target; those that receive and handle the messages, and those that buffer or route the messages to another target.
 The second group are called 'wrapper' targets.

+NLog supports custom target.
+For more information, see: [How to write a Target](How-to-write-a-Target)

 ##Targets